Acoolguy25/riscv-web-emulator/README.md

 - [x] RV64FD (*PARTIALLY* flags/rounding modes very lacking)
 - [x] RV64Zifencei
 - [x] RV64Zicsr
-- [ ] RV64B (Zicond and Zba done)
 - [ ] Svnapot
+- [x] Zba (part of "B", RVA22)
+- [ ] Zbb (part of "B", RVA22)
+- [ ] Zbs (part of "B", RVA22)
-- [x] CSR (mostly done)
+- [x] Zicond
-- [x] Sv39
+- [x] CSR (nearly complete)
-- [x] Sv48 (untested, but should work)
+- [x] Sv39, Sv48, Sv57
 - [x] Privileged instructions
-- [ ] PMP (this is intensionally not implemented as it will negatively affect performance)
+- [-] PMP (this is intensionally not implemented as it will negatively affect performance)

-The emulator supports all instructions listed above but some
+The emulator supports all instructions listed above but some (like many FP instructions) are not 100% to the spec.

 - Boots Buildroot and Debian Trixie
 - Linux OpenSBI and legacy BBL boot support

 ### Current Issues Being Worked

-- gdb, rustc, and Geekbench segfaults
-- Ubuntu boot crashes and hangs
-- Debian boot sees non-fatal segfaults
+- Newer Linux kernel have issues (which is a problem for newer binaries)
-- U-boot loads but hangs before hand-off
+- U-boot loads but hangs before hand-off; might be an issue with ELF loading

 ### High Priority Work Post Issues